Pelvic Floor Exercises for men having surgery for prostate cancer – new videos

 Our booklet on Pelvic Floor Exercises

-Please note this video is intended for people in the UK and should not be viewed if you are outside of the UK.
+Please note this video is for people in the UK only.

 If you would like to hear from us about prostate cancer and pelvic exercise please fill in your details below.